The Rosita® Method

 Here’s how it works: We create a gentle shift in temperature, from the icy cold water that the fresh livers are submerged in upon harvest, to below-room temperature.
 This shift naturally triggers the release of the oil.

 This shift is also done in the total absence of heat, which protects the oil’s nutritional value.
 Just as important, we never subject the livers to chemical treatment, solvents, mechanical devices, rendering, Peter Möller’s method (steam), distillation, winterization, putrefaction, decomposition, alkali refining, bleaching, deodorization or freezing (these are dirty words to us at Rosita!).
 We take every precaution to preserve the therapeutic properties of cod liver oil and its natural abundance of nutrients.

 This method is so rare because the only way to carry out the subtle temperature shift is to control each step from fish to bottle.
 Great care for the livers is taken throughout each step, so they maintain the optimal temperature that allows the fresh oil to naturally release.

 To further understand how we release the oil from the fresh cod liver oils, here is some history:

-5. Gentle filtration: Immediately after the oil is released, it is very lightly filtered, with the help of a special patented method that uses gravity only, at low temperatures.
+5. Gentle filtration: Immediately after the oil is released, it is very lightly filtered, with the help of a special method that uses gravity only, at low temperatures.
 This method simply removes particles of liver tissue, without refining the oil.
-In contrast, conventional procedures remove most of the healthy, fat-soluble vitamins, and therefore, commercial producers will add synthetic vitamins to make up for the loss (for more, see How to tell if your cod liver oil is unprocessed, below).
+In contrast, conventional procedures remove most healthy, fat-soluble vitamins; therefore, commercial producers will add synthetic vitamins to compensate for the loss.

 6. A drop of natural antioxidants: We add tiny amounts of the plant rosemary and natural, GMO-free vitamin E extract from sunflower seeds to maintain freshness.